 In the tradition of the Sisters of the Good Samaritan, the founding religious order of the College, our students are called to be neighbours to all, to discover new ways of realising the parable of the Good Samaritan in all that they do.
-The Catholic tradition in which we educate at Mater Maria enables each student to make a contribution to others in unique ways.
-With Blessed Mary as our College patron and guide, each student is encouraged to share the gift of faith, be active in social justice campaigns and initiatives, be stewards of the world, and make a difference in ways that matter.
 This philosophy sits in congruence with the vision and purpose of our governing body, Catholic School Broken Bay (CSBB).
-The vision for all CSBB schools is to deliver authentic, professional Catholic education with care and compassion and the purpose of CSBB schools is to inspire the hearts and minds of all students to know Christ, love learning and use their talents to be the very best they can be.
+The vision for all CSBB schools is to deliver authentic, professional Catholic education with care and compassion and their purpose is to inspire the hearts and minds of all students to know Christ, love learning and use their talents to be the very best they can be.